mosefatullah/Full-Stack-Web-Development/0. Programming/README.md

 ## Programming Languages

 First of all, you have to choose a programming language to learn the fundamentals of programming.
-Then, you can move on to problem solving or development
+Then, you can move on to problem solving, development or learning advanced topics.

+There are three types of programming languages:

+- Low Level Language

+  - eg. `Assembly`, `Machine`

+- Mid Level Language

+  - eg. `C`, `C++`

+- High Level Language

+  - eg. `Java`, `Python`, `JavaScript`, `C#`

+Machine language is the only language that a computer understands.
+Assembly language is a low-level language that is a little easier to understand than machine language.

+Mid-level languages are closer to human language than machine language.
+High-level languages are the easiest to understand and write and are similar to human language.

+### Choosing a Programming Language

-_Have enough time,_
+_Have enough time, learn:_

 - C
 - Java

-_Have some time,_
+_Have some time, learn:_

 - Python

 ### Fundamentals of Programming

+Middle level programming is the best way to learn the fundamentals of programming.

+Learn the following topics:

 - Data Type & Variable
 - Operators